 So, the control process is an on-going process to ensure we do not get off track and stay attached to achieving the organizational goals.
-Feedback given by managers is valuable in this regard as this can help employees improve their performance and ultimately it can increase efficiency of processes.
+Feedback given by managers is valuable in this regard as this can help employees improve their performance and ultimately it can increase the efficiency of processes.

 In this regard, one important consideration is to know how much control to exercise.
 Too much exercise of authority demotivates employees, consequently reducing their creativity and performance.
 A fairly good level of autonomy motivates employees and helps in organizational effectiveness.

 Leading function requires a manager to act as a leader throughout the management process.
-A leader is someone who directs and inspires people towards the achievement of the goals, motivates them and possesses a strong vision.
+A leader is someone who directs and inspires people towards the achievement of the goals, motivates them, and possesses a strong vision.
 Becoming a successful manager requires one to be a good leader who helps employees in their professional growth thus, accelerating the growth of the organization.
 I have written a detailed blog on leadership and management which you can read to improve your leadership abilities.